Polarized Signatures of the Earth Through Time: An Outlook for the Habitable Worlds Observatory: Model Descriptions

 \subsection{Model Surfaces}

 Our planet surfaces are modeled as ideal, depolarizing Lambertian surfaces with wavelength-dependent albedos.
 This is a common approximation in Earth modeling and retrievals \citep[see, e.g.,][and references therein]{tilstra2021}, even though for many surfaces of interest for habitability studies, like vegetation, it can lead to errors in the retrieved properties \citep[e.g.,][]{lorente2018}.
-We acknowledge that to model surfaces more accurately, bidirectional reflection (or polarization) distribution functions (BRDF/BPDF), which take into account changes in the reflected flux (or polarization) as a function of illumination and viewing angles, are needed.
-For example, ocean surfaces can often be wavy and rough, displaying specular features, and are best modeled as Fresnel surfaces with whitecaps \citep[see, e.g.,][and references therein]{treesstam2019, vaughan2023}.
 However, the disk-integrated signals of exoplanets may result in a smearing of the surface reflectance, so Lambertian surfaces are expected to provide sufficient approximations \citep[see, e.g.,][]{stam2008, kopparla2018, gordon2023}.
+Nevertheless, we acknowledge that to model surfaces more accurately, bidirectional reflection (or polarization) distribution functions (BRDF/BPDF), which take into account changes in the reflected flux (or polarization) as a function of illumination and viewing angles, are needed.
+For example, ocean surfaces can often be wavy and rough, displaying specular features, and are best modeled as Fresnel surfaces with whitecaps \citep[see, e.g.,][and references therein]{treesstam2019, vaughan2023} using approximations such as those of \citet[][]{cox1954}.
+The effects of these rough ocean surfaces on their resulting signatures, such as the ocean glint, can be significant \citep[e.g.,][]{trees2022}.
+Modeling BPDF surfaces for vegetation and Fresnel-reflecting surfaces for oceans is part of future work but is outside the scope of this work.
 We therefore stick with Lambertian surfaces for the models presented in this study.
-Modeling BPDF surfaces for vegetation and Fresnel-reflecting surfaces for oceans is part of ongoing future work.

 Here we modeled seven different categories of surfaces: ocean, forest (a combination of deciduous and conifer), grass, sand, melting snow, fresh basalt, and microbial surfaces.
 The reflection properties of the first six surfaces were taken from the NASA JPL EcoStress Spectral Library\footnote{\url{https://speclib.jpl.nasa.gov}} \citep[][]{baldridge2009, meerdink2019} as well as the USGS Spectral Library\footnote{\url{https://crustal.usgs.gov/speclab/QueryAll07a.php}} \citep[][]{kokaly2017} and can be seen in Fig.~\ref{fig:surfsmain}.